Melgund Recreation, Arts and Culture

 Key Claims

-Deep geological disposal is the internationally recognized best practice for used nuclear fuel.
+Deep geological repositories are the internationally recognized best practice for nuclear waste.

-The project is essential for Canada to meet its net-zero emissions commitments by 2050.
+The project is essential for Canada to meet its net-zero emissions targets by 2050.

-Canadians have consistently expressed a desire to resolve the nuclear waste issue now.
+The project fulfills a moral obligation to resolve the nuclear waste issue for future generations.

 Underlying Assumptions